cylc/cylc-doc/src/reference/environments/example_envs.rst

    conda env create -f path/to/env.yml --name "name of env"

-   # ..or if you haven't specified a python version in the enviroment file:
-   conda env create -f path/to/env.yml --name "name of env" python==<version>

 Cylc 8 basic
 ------------

-In this case we are collecting the core workflow engine.

-Also demonstrates using different versions of Python.
+This environment contains the core workflow engine and shows how to specify a particular version of Python.

 .. literalinclude:: basic-3.7.yml
    :language: YAML